Addressing Common Questions And Concerns About Divorce

 How long do divorce proceedings take?

 The length of time your divorce takes will depend on several unique factors.
 Dissolution proceedings are generally faster.
 If there are many contentious issues, a divorce action may take a year or more to resolve.
 It is important to take all the time necessary to ensure a solution that benefits all involved parties.
 Cincinnati divorce attorney John Heilbrun will work closely with you at all times, making sure you are kept abreast of all proceeding in your case.

 What is the difference between divorce and dissolution?

-Both a divorce and dissolution will result in the filing of a Decree with the Court ending your marriage.
-A dissolution occurs when both parties agree to the terms for the ending of the marriage before filing a formal action with the Court.
-This includes property and debt division, child custody, alimony, spousal support, and all other issues involved in ending your marriage.
+Both a divorce and dissolution will result in the filing of a decree with the court ending your marriage.
+A dissolution occurs when both parties agree to the terms of the ending of the marriage before filing a formal action with the court.
+This includes property and debt division, child custody, alimony, spousal support and all other issues involved in ending your marriage.
 A divorce is necessary when the parties are unable to reach an agreement, necessitating further action and the potential for a trial.

 How is collaborative divorce different from dissolution?

 The ending of a marriage can be a traumatic and confusing experience.
-For answers to your personal questions about divorce, please contact the Law Office of John Heilbrun to schedule an appointment at one of our office today.
-Serving Blue Ash, Hyde Park, Lebanon and all surrounding Cincinnati communities.
+For answers to your personal questions about divorce, please contact The Law Office of John Heilbrun to schedule an appointment at one of our offices today.
+We serve Blue Ash, Hyde Park, Lebanon and all surrounding Cincinnati communities.